AndroidPillars/Android/CHAPTER-4.md

 - There is no compile-time verification of raw SQL queries.
 For example, if you write a SQL query with a wrong column name that does not exist in real database then it will give exception during run time and you can not capture this issue during compile time.
 - As your schema changes, you need to update the affected SQL queries manually.
 This process can be time-consuming and error-prone.
 - You need to use lots of boilerplate code to convert between SQL queries and Java data objects (POJO).
+- Hard to make it work with Live data and Data Observation.

 # Room Database